18 Good Dogs for Seniors Who Want or Need a Furry Companion

 Some older adults who can no longer care for a pet—or who move into facilities that don't allow animals—are finding joy and comfort with lifelike robotic dogs such as Hasbro's Companion Pet Golden Pup.
 These high-tech pooches look, move, and sound like the real thing: They sport realistic fur along with built-in sensors that listen for vocal cues and respond to human touch.

 Because they can soothe anxiety and generate nurturing feelings without having to be walked, fed, or bathed, robot dogs can be excellent companions for seniors.
-In fact, research in the Journal of the American Medical Directors Association has shown that robotic dogs can be very effective at reducing loneliness in nursing home residents.2 They are definitely an option to consider if you or someone you love needs a low-maintenance pet.
+In fact, research in the Journal of the American Medical Directors Association has shown that robotic dogs can be very effective at reducing loneliness in nursing home residents.
+They are definitely an option to consider if you or someone you love needs a low-maintenance pet.